kiwichrish/SnapAge/README.md

 The script has comments in it to help out understanding what I did.
 It's real simple, just like me. :-)

-I've tested this on Ubuntu 16.04, 18.04, 20.04 and SmartOS.
-Anything with bash and ZFS should be fine.
+## Issues

+This is only tested working on Ubuntu 20.04.

+I tested on 16.04 and 18.04 and it was buggy, but, well.
+They're old.
+Moving on.

 ## Install